nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 *window*
 cross-origin scrpt will execute with parent frame/window's origin

-no inspectng it, able to call functions
+no inspecting it, able to call functions

 `postMessage` interface allows windows to talk to each other no matter which origin they are from